 This is a dense construction and gives the snake chain its smooth, continuous character.

-To learn more about this popular chain click on the photo above.
+To learn more about the snake chain click on the photo above.

 This plaited effect makes a truly gorgeous chain no matter what the width.